yash-kopulwar/text-emotion-detection/README.md

 * [What did I learn](#what-did-i-learn)

 ## Overview
-A model which classifies the tweeted texts into four figures of speech - figurative, irony, sarcasm, regular.
+A model which detects the percentage of emotions present in the given text.

 ## Motivation
-Although this may seem to be a small classification problem, but for a machine it is crucial to understand the figurative language to understand the context behind any scentence.
-When figure of speeches are used in the text, the literal meaning is different than the actual meaning.
-This may cause problem in language related models.
+For a machine it is crucial to understand the figurative language to understand the context behind any scentence.

 ## Dataset
 The dataset was downloaded from Kaggle<br>